Elaine-Yuetong/W1_model/INTEREST_COVERAGE.md

 **What LLM must extract from footnotes:**
 - Annual operating rent expense (pre-ASC 842) or ROU lease liability (post-ASC 842) — same as Leverage Formula 2
 - Pension service cost and total pension expense — same as Leverage Formula 2
+  > See LEVERAGE.md → Section "Where it lives" → Item 2a (Operating Lease Rent Expense) — same footnote location applies
+  > See LEVERAGE.md → Section "Where it lives" → Item 2b and 2c (ROU lease liability and Pension PBO) — same footnote locations apply

 - Capitalized interest amount (disclosed in PP&E footnote or interest expense footnote)

 **Net effect vs Formula 1:** Moody's adjusted interest expense is typically higher than reported interest expense because it adds the lease interest component and pension interest reclassification.
 Adjusted EBIT is also typically higher.
 The net direction of the coverage ratio depends on which adjustment dominates — for heavily leased businesses, the interest expense increase typically outweighs the EBIT increase, compressing coverage.